SakanaAI/AI-Scientist/README.md

 By default, this uses the `OPENAI_API_KEY` environment variable.

+##### OpenAI Models via Azure OpenAI Service

+This setup uses the OpenAI API directly, so no additional packages are required.

+Three environment variables are necessary: `AZURE_API_KEY`, `AZURE_API_BASE`, and `AZURE_API_VERSION`.
+These follow the naming convention specified in [Aider's documentation](https://aider.chat/docs/llms/azure.html).

+When accessing models via Azure OpenAI Service, the deployment name is used instead of the underlying model name in API calls.
+Ensure that your deployment is named like a standard OpenAI model (e.g., `gpt-4o-2024-08-06`).
+For more information, check [this link](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/switching-endpoints).

+If bypassing SSL certificate verification is required, add `--no-verify-ssl` in the argument list when executing your Python code.

 #### Anthropic API (Claude Sonnet 3.5)

 By default, this uses the `ANTHROPIC_API_KEY` environment variable.